espilioto/SerialKiller3000/README.md

 - Add more hardware related stuff like fan RPM, CPU/GPU utilization etc

 ##Thanks:
-Many thanks to the 43oh forum for the help (even though I didn't even start a new thread) :P It's a very nice place even if you're not into this stuff :D
+Many thanks to the 43oh forum for the help (even though they don't even know it).
+It's a very nice place even if you're not into this stuff :D

 Threads that helped me develop this: